HWaymentSteele/NMR_scripts/README.md

 - Plots comparing error at `/output_plots/both_errs/*pdf`

 - JSON file with raw data for further use in python: `output_plots/raw_data.json.zip`

+- Files formatted for ChemEx using largest error identified in `chemex_input_files/*.out`.
+NOTE: ChemEx input doesn't take the calculated R_2,eff, but rather the original intensities along with duplicates.
+This script will do the same routine -- is the duplicate or noise uncertaintly larger -- and pass along those volume uncertainties.

 NB: A useful functionality of PINT is to fit R_2,eff to the Carver-Richards equations to estimate p_B, kex, etc. These scripts do not currently do this.